ProgramCpp/GRAPE/README.md

 # GRAPE

-@D Graphics editor like Microsoft Paint developed with OpenGL.
+2D Graphics editor like Microsoft Paint developed with OpenGL.